 Mexico Has Modern Malls

 If you walk into a mall in Mexico, you’d think you’re in any major city of the U.S. or Canada.
 You’ll see high-end stores like Massimo Dutti, Gucci, Coach, and the like in bigger cities.
-And in most city malls, you’ll find retailers like GAP, Guess, H&M, Dairy Queen, Petco, Costco, and some of the most common chains you’re used to seeing in the U.S. or Canada.
+But if you’re not shopping for high end clothing you’ll also find retailers like GAP, Guess, H&M, Dairy Queen, Petco, Costco, and some of the most common chains you’re used to seeing in the U.S. or Canada.

 In my opinion, some of the malls in Mexico are nicer and feel way more luxurious than anything I’ve seen in Texas.
 For me, it’s a treat to visit these places because not only can you shop until you drop, but they are incredibly aesthetically pleasing.